slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear

 <!--
+> *"Train yourself to let go of everything you fear to lose."  -- Yoda*

-- What would you do if you weren't afraid?
+- What would you do if you weren’t afraid?
 - dishonesty is a reaction to fear. fear just wants us to stay the same.
 - climbing out the hole is about letting go of pride.
 -->